HtetLinMaung/myanmar-operator-detector/readme.md

 console.log(operatorName); // Outputs: "MPT"
 ```

-The function will return the name of the mobile operator ("MPT", "Ooredoo", "Telenor", "MEC Tel", "My Tel") or "Unknown operator" if the number does not match any known patterns.
+The function will return the name of the mobile operator ("MPT", "Ooredoo", "Telenor", "MECTel", "MyTel") or "Unknown operator" if the number does not match any known patterns.

 ## Contributing